-Worries about the impact of the Medical College Admissions Test, better known by its acronym, the MCAT—from what type of score is needed to how to study for it—are one of most-discussed concerns in med school admissions offices.
+Worries about the impact of the Medical College Admissions Test, better known by its acronym, the MCAT—from what type of score is needed to how to study for it—are one of most-discussed concerns in medical school admissions offices.
 So how does one do well on the MCAT?

 Set Aside 3 Months to Prep for the MCAT Through Study Programs

 Many who have done well on the MCAT say it’s best to set aside three months to study for the MCAT.
 In fact, Kaplan offers a study guide that covers three months to study all sections of the MCAT, which include 59 multiple-choice questions for 95 minutes each: Biological and Biochemical Foundations of Living Systems (testing basic biology, organic chemistry, inorganic chemistry and biochemistry); Chemical and Physical Foundations of Biological Systems (testing basic biochemistry, biology, general chemistry, organic chemistry and physics); Psychological, Social, and Biological Foundations of Behavior (testing psychology, sociology, and biology.
 Finally, 53 multiple-choice questions are included over 90 minutes for Critical Analysis and Reasoning Skills, which covers questions from various humanities and social science areas and is similar to reading comprehension questions on other standardized tests.

 There are many schedule three-month study guides, such as the one offered by Kaplan as well as The Princeton Review, Tutor the People and Magoosh.
 The guides offer a schedule allowing you to study from 200 to 300 hours before taking the MCAT as this is the time necessary to do well, according to statistics.
 For example, Magoosh offers a course of 13 weeks with study times of three to four hours per day.
 On Sundays, there are practice exams that take seven hours to complete.